duke-libraries/duke-libraries.github.io/_posts/2014-11-05-extracting-reusable-code-from-a-hydra-head.md

 Following the typical Rails app development pattern, we originally put our repository models in `app/models`, not namespaced.
 This created two issues:

-- We couldn't easily namespace the models on refactoring (e.g., from `Component` to `Ddr::Models::Component`) without touching every object in the repository.
+- We couldn't namespace the models on refactoring (e.g., from `Component` to `Ddr::Models::Component`) without touching every object in the repository, which we didn't want to do.

 - We learned that `app/models` is not a magic path in a Rails engine (more on engines later), which affects Rails autoloading, etc., so we explicitly required each module: